eduNEXT/openedx-k6-loadtesting/README.md

 # OpenedX Load Tests with K6

+This repository provides a set of load tests powered by K6 to meassure the performance of Open edX installations.

 [K6](https://k6.io/) is a widely used tool to perform load testing.
 It is open-source, relies on a large [community](https://community.k6.io/), and it's backed by Grafana labs.

+For detailed information of the tests check their inline documentation.

 ## Pre-requisites